Roan Nogha

-Raymond Roan Nogha Nogha (born 12 March 2004) is a Cameroonian professional football player who plays for Czech First League club Baník Ostrava, on loan from Cameroonian Nkufo Academy.
+Raymond Roan Nogha Nogha (born 12 March 2004) is a Cameroonian professional football player who plays for Czech First League club Baník Ostrava.

 Club career

 Born in Yaoundé, Cameroon, Nogha has played for the local football academy Nkufo.

 On 1 April 2022, Nogha was loaned out to Finnish Veikkausliiga club AC Oulu.
 He made his senior debut on 17 April 2022 for AC Oulu in the league, in a 2–2 draw against Ilves.
 During the season, he also played for the club's reserve team Oulun Luistinseura (OLS) in third-tier Kakkonen.

 In early 2023, he moved to Czech Republic and signed a loan contract with Sellier & Bellot Vlašim in the country's second-tier.
 Later his loan deal was extended for the 2023–24 season.

 On 19 July 2024, it was announced that Nogha was sent on loan to Baník Ostrava for the 2024–25 Czech First League season.

+On 2 July 2026, Nogha signed a three-year contract with Baník Ostrava.